Skip to content

 Is It Hard to Get Into CUNY LaGuardia Community College?
 Acceptance Rate & Requirements

 CUNY LaGuardia Community College, located in Long Island City, New York, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 25%.
+The graduation rate is roughly 25%.

 Can I Afford It?